UoaWDCC/workshop-html-css-2024/readme.md

 The workshop will be run as a live coding follow along session.
 We will go through the task slowly together so that we can investigate the key skills that we are covering.

+You should work within the `exercise` directory.
+An extra copy of the code is included within the `live-demo` directory; the `live-demo` directory will be updated to include the code that is completed by the instructor during the session.

 The live demo component is designed to allow various concepts and skills to be developed in a practical context; this is ideal for demonstrating the process of using a range of tools and techniques for developing & testing the page.

 There will be help available during the session, so please make sure to ask for help.